KabohaJeanMark/ror-social-scaffold/README.md

 ### Project Runthrough
 #### Sign Up
-- A user firsts signs up following the guidance in the sign up form with a password of atleast 6 digits
+As a guest user:

+- Once can create account/log in.
+- One can see only “Sign in” and “Sign out” page.

 ![screenshot](app/assets/images/sign_up.png)

 #### Post Creation on Timeline
 - You are then directed to a timeline page that shows all posts and gives you the provision to create a new post.
+- One can create new posts (text only).
+- One can like/dislike posts (but I can like single post only once).
+- One can add comments to posts.
+- One can see “Timeline” page with posts (with number of likes and comments) written by me and all my friends (the most recent posts on the top).
+- Timeline page is the root page of the app.

 ![screenshot](app/assets/images/timeline.png)

 #### All Users, user profile and Add Friend button
-- Click on the all Users page to see all the users.
-After clicking add friend, you cant click add friend again because the request has already been sent.
-The button disappears.
+- One can see all users list.
+- One can see selected user page with their user name and all posts written by them (the most recent posts on the top).
+- One can send a friendship invitation.

 ![screenshot](app/assets/images/all_users.png)

 #### Pending Friend Requests, Accept or Decline
-- Click on My Friend Requests to view all your incoming friend requests and either accept or decline them.
-After this, they are removed from that pending list.
+- One can click on My Friend Requests to view all your incoming friend requests and either accept or decline them.
 - When you accept a friend request, it redirects to the Friends page that has a table showing all friends.
+- One can see pending friendship invitations sent to me from other users.
+- One can accept or reject friendships invitation.

 ![screenshot](app/assets/images/friend_requests.png)

 #### My Friends page to view all my accepted friends
-- Click on Friends on the navbar to view all your friends in a tabular format with their emails and links to their profiles.
+- Once can click on Friends on the navbar to view all your friends in a tabular format with their emails and links to their profiles.

 ![screenshot](app/assets/images/my_friends.png)